-DRUM-IN-DISC TYPE PARKING BRAKE SYSTEM (1MZ-FE engine)
+DRUM-IN-DISC TYPE PARKING BRAKE SYSTEM

 Your vehicle has a drum-in-disc type parking brake system.
 This type of brake system needs bedding-down of the brake shoes periodically or whenever the parking brake shoes and/or drums are replaced.